matthewaubert/battleship/README.md

    - _Consider_: I only need to test an object's public interface.
 Only methods or properties that are used outside of a `Ship` instance need unit tests.
 (This follows the rule: do not test private methods.)

 1. Create a `Gameboard` class/factory
+   - A `Gameboard` instance will have the following properties:
+     - grid size: num of cells in x and y axis
+     - board data: array of 100 Cell instances
+     - ships: array of all ships placed in gameboard
    - Gameboards will be able to place ships at specific coordinates by calling the `Ship` class/factory
    - Gameboards will have a `receiveAttack` function that takes in a pair of coordinates, determines whether or not the attack hit a ship, and then either sends the `hit()` function to the appropriate ship or records the coordinates of the missed shot
    - Gameboards will keep track of missed attacks so they can display them properly
    - Gameboards will be able to report whether or not all of their ships have been sunk
+   - _Consider_: I have not yet created any user interface.
+I should know my code is coming together by running the tests.
+I should not be relying on `console.log` or DOM methods to make sure my code is doing what I expect it to.

 1. Create a `Player` class/factory
    - Players take turns playing the game by attacking the enemy Gameboard
-   - The game is played against the computer, so make the 'computer' player capable or making random plays.
+   - The game is played against the computer, so make the 'computer' player capable of making random plays.
 The AI doesn't have to be smart, but it should know whether a given move is legal (i.e. it shouldn't shoot the same coordinate twice)

 1. Create the main game loop and a module for DOM interaction
    - Begin crafting user interface